 This web site is the homepage for the MSU Forage Research Program and an information hub for forage production and use in Michigan and the Great Lakes region.

-Forages are the third most valuable agronomic crop in Michigan, encompassing over 3.5 million acres dedicated to permanent grasslands.
-In addition to traditional use as livestock feed, forage crops improve soil health via use in crop rotations or as cover crops, are a vital link in preserving water quality, and provide biofuels.
+Forages are the third most valuable agronomic crop in Michigan, encompassing over 3.5 million acres dedicated to permanent hay and pasture, and a variable acreage devoted to annual forage and pasture crops.
+In addition to traditional use as stored or grazed livestock feed, forage crops improve soil health via use in crop rotations or as cover crops, are a vital link in preserving water quality, and provide biofuels.
 Forage crops thus have a direct or indirect connection to many facets of Michigan agriculture and to ecosystem services that affect all residents.

 We hope you will enjoy exploring these connections through this website.

 - 2014 MSU Forage Variety Test Report (NEW!)